front-end-intermediate/session-1/readme.md

-# I - JavaScript, DOM Manipulation
+# I - JavaScript and DOM Manipulation

 Today we begin introducing much of the JavaScript you will need for this semester - arrays, objects, template strings, and functions.
 We will be doing this in the context of DOM scripting.
 DOM is an acronym for Document Object Model.

+Install [Visual Studio Code](https://code.visualstudio.com/) on your laptop now.

+Install [Node.js](https://nodejs.org/en/) on your laptop now.

 ## Syllabus